 In many cases, the insurance company will only take you seriously once you’ve obtained legal representation.
 Furthermore, it is in everyone’s best interest to settle the claim without going to court.
 This is because court is expensive and time consuming.
 The insurance company doesn’t want to go to court, and neither do you.
 This motivates both sides to be reasonable with their negotiations, so that you can recover a fair amount of compensation.

-Learn more by calling the determined South Carolina car accident lawyers at the Michael Jeffcoat Firm today.
+Learn more by calling the determined South Carolina car accident lawyers at The Jeffcoat Firm today.